-7.03 The feeding of bears, mountain lions, bobcats, raccoons, foxes and/or coyotes is strictly prohibited on any lot or other portion of the Pine Mountain development.
-This prohibition will be strictly enforced.
+7.03 The feeding of or providing food in any manner to bears, mountain lions, bobcats, raccoons, deer, foxes and/or coyotes is strictly prohibited on any lot or other portion of the Pine Mountain Club development.
+"Feeding" includes giving, placing, exposing, depositing, distributing, scattering, or allowing food or any edible material to remain in the development that may attract wildlife.
+Food or any edible material left outside unattended is prohibited and is considered feeding the wildlife.
+This prohibition will be strictly enforced and the California Department of Fish & Wildlife will be notified of any violations.

-a.
-Feeding wild birds and squirrels is prohibited between April 1 and November 1 of any given year as a public safety effort to prevent property damage by bears and avoid human-bear interaction.
+A. Feeding wild birds and squirrels is prohibited between April 1 and November 1 of any given year as a public safety effort to prevent property damage by bears and avoid human-bear interaction.
+"Feeding" includes those actions describe in Rule 7.03.

-7.04 Food may not be left unattended outside a dwelling.

-7.05.
-All outside trash storage containers must be certified bear-safe or placed in a bear-safe area.

-7.06.
-No unattended freezers, refrigerators, ice chests, food containers or similar devices containing food may be placed outside on a member's property.
-All empty freezers, refrigerators, ice chests, food containers or similar devices that are stored outside must be sanitized with bleach to eliminate all food odors prior to storing them outside.

-7.07.
-Domestic animals must be fed inside the members' dwelling or outside the dwelling if the member, resident, or guest is in attendance.
+- 7.04 No person shall leave or permit to be left any trash containing food or any edible material outside or in an outside shed, outbuilding or motor vehicle, of any kind, on any lot or Association property. - 7.05 No freezers or refrigerators may be placed outside on a member's property.
+No unattended ice chests, food containers or similar devices containing food may be placed outside on a member's property. - 7.06 Domestic animals must be fed inside the members' dwelling or outside the dwelling if the member, resident, or guest is in attendance.
 If there is any food left over after the feeding it must be promptly removed.
-Food left outside unsupervised is considered feeding the wild life.

-7.08.
-Private supplemental horse feed at the equestrian center that may attract wildlife must be kept in a manner that will prevent wildlife from gaining access to the food.

-7.09 The Association shall investigate all reports of feeding wildlife and, if deemed a violation, a citation shall be issued and the Department of Fish and Wildlife shall be notified.

-7.10 The board is authorized to impose a fine for any violation of the foregoing provisions.

-7.11 Exposing wildlife to any toxic substance such as, but not limited to, poisons, automotive fluids, household chemicals or other harmful substances that may attract wildlife is prohibited.
+Food or any edible material left outside unsupervised is considered feeding the wildlife (per Rule 7.03). - 7.07 Private supplemental horse feed at the equestrian center that may attract wildlife must be kept in a manner that will prevent wildlife from gaining access to the food. - 7.08 No person shall leave or store on any lot or Association property any refuse, garbage, food product, edible material, pet food, raw compost, forage product or supplement, animal product supplements, salt, seed or birdseed, fruit, or grain in a manner that would constitute an attractant to any wildlife.
+Exception: Rule 7.03A. - 7.09 No person shall fail to take action to avoid contact or conflict with wildlife on any lot or Association property.
+Encouraging bears to leave private property by hazing with noise is allowed. - 7.10 No person shall expose wildlife to any toxic substance or a container that contained any toxic substance such as, but not limited to, poisons, automotive fluids, household chemicals or other harmful substances that may attract or harm wildlife.